-Insurance policies might have a sub-limit clause on the coverage for pre and post hospitalisation expenses.
+Insurance policies might have a sub-limit clause on the coverage for pre and post-hospitalisation.
 These medical care expenses include the cost incurred for tests and consultations before getting admitted to the hospital and after discharge.
 Hence, you must check the sub-limit applicable under your policy as you might have to bear the cost exceeding the coverage.

 Sub-limit clauses are also applicable in the case of specific health conditions that commonly affect people and pre-planned treatments.
 These treatments include piles, kidney stones, tonsils, sinus, gallstones, etc. The insurance provider shall only cover a percentage of the total healthcare cost incurred due to the sub-limit clause.

 For example, if you have insurance coverage of ₹10 lakh with a sub-limit clause of 50% for certain treatments, then the insurer will not pay out more than ₹5 lakh in the event of a claim.